Arab Nationalist Movement: Egypt

-In Egypt an ANM branch was formed after fifteen ANM members arrived in Cairo after being expelled from the American University of Beirut in the year 1955.
+In Egypt, an ANM branch was formed after fifteen ANM members arrived in Cairo after being expelled from the American University of Beirut in the year 1955.
 The influence of the ANM started being particularly important especially with the emergence of Egyptian president Nasser in the mid-1950s.
 His opposition to the 1955 Baghdad Pact, his anti-Western stance, his decision to nationalize the Suez Canal and the subsequent tripartite invasion of Egypt in October 1956 made Gamal Abdel Nasser become a very popular figure in the pan-Arab movement.
 This pushed the ANM to shape its policy and strategy in order to merge into Nasser's Egyptian branch of the Arab Socialist Union.
-By the 1950s, Nasser’s self-proclaimed leadership over the Arab nationalist movement put Egypt as the Arab nation ready to unite with its fellow Arabs.
+By the 1950s, Nasser's self-proclaimed leadership over the Arab nationalist movement put Egypt as the Arab nation ready to unite with its fellow Arabs.

 Arab nationalism became the predominant radical, on the whole anti-Western, ideology in the country, which was by nature the most important Arab state and served as a bridge between the Western and the Arab worlds in the 1950s.
 Nasser played a crucial role in the spreading of nationalist ideas shared by the ANM, as he led a nationalistic attack against Western military alliances in 1955, starting to mobilize Arab public sentiment.

 His contribution was so influential, that when Egypt was defeated at the end of the Six-Day War, the consequences on the pan-Arab sentiment were dramatic.
 By the time the Egyptian troops withdrew in December 1967, this debilitating war had alienated many Egyptians from the ideal of Arab nationalism, cementing an isolationist impulse not to get mired in the quicksand of Arab politics.

 Iraq

 Similar events led to the growth of the ANM in Iraq.
-In the aftermath of the overthrow of Abd al-Karim Qasim in 1963, the Iraqi branch of the Ba'ath Party had established a government which collapsed in disorder and was replaced in November that year by a more broadly-based pan-Arab government under Abdul Salam Arif.
+In the aftermath of the overthrow of Abdul-Karim Qasim in 1963, the Iraqi branch of the Ba'ath Party had established a government which collapsed in disorder and was replaced in November that year by a more broadly-based pan-Arab government under Abdul Salam Arif.
 The ANM again played a major role in Iraqi politics, close to the Nasserist elements in Arif's government.
 After the Nasserists lost influence and withdrew from the government in July 1964, the ANM continued to collaborate with them and in September that year attempted a coup.
 In 1964, the ANM merged into the Iraqi Arab Socialist Union.